 I’m Sonia: ¼ Indian + ¼ Vietnamese + ¼ Caribbean + ¼ French.
 It’s like a mix of the famous French pound cake (Quatre-Quarts).
-If you’ve never tasted this cake, try!
-It’s delicious and so easy to bake.
+Different ingredients and an awesome blend!

 I was born and raised in Paris, and with a strong footprint of this blend.
 And I’ve been travelling in Europe and Asia, lived in Africa for 5 years, and now I’ve been living in Calgary (Canada) with my family.

 Where do I belong?
 Which country should I refer to?
 Do I feel lost?
 I could feel like loosing my identity… But actually not.

 I admit that when someone asked me where I come from, I have difficulty to say that I’m only French.
 Yes my passport is French, but I feel like my world experiences through work, cultures, music, food and people I met made ME.